Due Diligence and Buying a Business.

 The Merriam-Webster Dictionary defines ‘Due Diligence’ as “research and analysis of a company or organization done in preparation for a business transaction.”
-Some even look at it as a pre-marital background check and counseling.
-But it should be noted that dissolving a merger is much more difficult than ending a marriage if things aren’t as they appear.
+Some even consider it a pre-marital background check and counseling.
+However, it is worth noting that dissolving a merger is much more complex than ending a marriage if things aren’t as they appear.

-Ultimately, due diligence is the process of being sure that things are as they appear before a deal is sealed.
-For someone considering a merger or the purchase of an existing business, the review of documentation and the answers to your due diligence questions are critical.
-There’s no doubt it is a complex process that can be time-consuming.
-But with so much on the line with any merger or acquisition, you don’t want to decide without all of the information.
-You want to be sure everything is reviewed and all questions are answered to your satisfaction.
+Ultimately, due diligence ensures that things are as they appear before a business sale is closed.
+For someone considering a merger or the acquisition of an existing business, reviewing documentation and answering your due diligence questions is critical.
+There is no doubt that it’s a complex process that can be time-consuming.
+However, with so much at stake in any merger or acquisition, you don’t want to make a decision without all the information.
+You want to ensure that everything is reviewed and all questions are answered satisfactorily.

-During the due diligence process, an often lengthy list of documents should be provided.
+During the due diligence process, the Buyer often asks for a lengthy list of documents.
 The list of documents should cover a range of areas, including:

 - Legal structure and incorporation of the company